-- an internal overview of abandoned sources should be established and maintained.
-The overview should contain details about every single source and its position, - radioactive sources abandoned in work strings should be secured in a manner which clearly indicates any unintentional drilling close to/in the direction of the source's position.
+- a) an internal overview of abandoned sources should be established and maintained.
+The overview should contain details about every single source and its position, - b) radioactive sources abandoned in work strings should be secured in a manner which clearly indicates any unintentional drilling close to/in the direction of the source's position.

-Section 14 second subsection of the Radiation Protection Regulations (in Norwegian only) also requires that information on abandoned sources shall be given to the Norwegian Radiation Protection Authority.
+Section 14 second subsection of the Radiation Protection Regulations (in Norwegian only) also requires that information on abandoned sources shall be given to the Norwegian Radiation and Nuclear Safety Authority .

-Remote operation of pipes and work strings
+Re Section 89 Remote operation of pipes and work strings